-As companies increasingly rely on the network as the strategic business infrastructure, and with servers having Gigabit Ethernet capabilities, it is more important than ever to consistently help ensure network security, high availability, and QoS-from the server edge out to the clients at the network edge.
+As companies increasingly rely on the network as the strategic business infrastructure, and with servers having Gigabit Ethernet capabilities, it is more important than ever to consistently try to ensure network security, high availability, and QoS-from the server edge out to the clients at the network edge.

-Cisco Catalyst switches, including the Cisco Catalyst Blade Switch 3040, enable companies to realize the full benefits of adding intelligent services into their networks.
+Cisco Catalyst switches, including the Cisco Catalyst Blade Switch 3020, enable companies to realize the full benefits of adding intelligent services into their networks.
 These capabilities make the server network infrastructure:

-- Secure to protect confidential information - · Highly available to meet time-critical needs - Scalable to accommodate future growth - Capable of differentiating and controlling traffic flows to handle the increasing number of critical business applications
+- · Secure, to protect confidential information - · Highly available, to meet on time-critical needs - Capable of differentiating and controlling traffic flows to handle the increasing number of critical business applications - · Easily manageable, to reduce operational expenses